Ed2uiz/MathAlgorithms/README.md

 # MathAlgo

-#### Assortment of functions focusing on linear algebra, calculus, and statistics.
+#### Assortment of algorithms on linear algebra, calculus, and statistics.